SpazzTL/yomitools/README.md

 # Current Features:
 Connects to AnkiConnect API and auto retrieves all words, and then highlights them in text.<br />
+(AS LONG AS WORDS ARE IN FIRST FIELD)

 # Known Issues:
 Highlights partial matches <br />